SathyaBhat/sathyabh.at/content/weekly-notes/2025/47/index.md

 ### Link of the week

-Josh Goes Slow takes a train (one of the newer Mariyung fleets that [we got to try](/weekly-notes-31-2025/) when we were trying to return from Hunter Valley) to Newcastle and explores it on foot.
+Josh Goes Slow takes a [train](https://www.youtube.com/watch?v=E0Cck2DALOs) (one of the newer Mariyung fleets that [we got to try](/weekly-notes-31-2025/) when we were trying to return from Hunter Valley) to Newcastle and explores it on foot.
 We had a nice time in Newcastle when we [visited a couple of years ago](/2023/03/20/weekly-notes-11-2023/) - definitely should plan to visit again.

+{{< youtube E0Cck2DALOs >}}

 ### Thanks for reading.